Frequently Asked Questions

 What amenities will be available?

-Details will be released once planning is approved.
-However, the all new construction aims to include LEED certified energy efficient appliances, solar offset electricity, Ashland Fiber Internet, fire resistant outer wall panels and roofs, and universal design accessibility standards.
+The all new construction aims to include LEED certified energy efficient appliances, solar offset electricity, Ashland Fiber Internet, fire resistant outer wall panels and roofs, and universal design accessibility standards.

 Shared space goals include multi-purpose community room with kitchen, easy access bike storage, garden plots, auxiliary storage rental options, children’s play space and on-site early learning childcare program.